Bruman3/Python-translator-from-mouse-cropped-image-from-your-screen/README.md

 Where it is translated by googletrans (remember to paste this 'pip install googletrans==3.1.0a0'into your terminal, or it will not work), do not use this program for complex languages such as arabic, hindi, etc.

-This is a small project to aid those in languages in unselect able/ highlightable documents.
+This is a small project to aid those in languages in unselect able/ unhighlightable documents.